 CONNECTING TO WIFI

-- Select Cameras and click the "Add Camera" button
+- Select Cameras at the bottom of the screen and click the "Add Camera" button

 - Choose the Video Doorbell Pro option